Vector Currents of Massive Neutrinos of an Electroweak Nature

-It is not excluded, however, that the discussed processes depend not only on the fermion properties but also on the structure of a nucleus itself.
+It is not excluded, however, that the discussed processes depend [25] not only on the fermion properties but also on the structure of a nucleus itself.

-For elucidation of nature of the neutrino, it is desirable to use a nucleus with zero spin and isospin.
-Therefore, if $N=Z$ then inserting the exact values of cross sections from (\ref{29})-(\ref{35}) in (\ref{39}) and (\ref{40}), it is not difficult to constitute those equalities which at the large energies $(E_{\nu_{l}}^{K}\gg m_{\nu_{l}}^{K})$ when
+For elucidation of the nature of the neutrino, it is desirable to use a nucleus with zero spin and isospin.
+Therefore, if $N=Z$ then inserting the exact values of cross sections from (\ref{29})-(\ref{35}) into (\ref{39}) and (\ref{40}), it is not difficult to constitute those equalities that at large energies $(E_{\nu_{l}}^{K}\gg m_{\nu_{l}}^{K})$ when